Tibor Vámos – László Keviczky–Ruth Bars – Dávid Sik

 YOULA parameterized control can be used to control stable processes.

 Generally the inverse of the process can not be realized.
-The process model P should be separated to the invertible P+ part whose poles can be cancelled and to the non-invertible part image009which contains the dead time and the non-cancellable poles.
+The process model P should be separated to the invertible P+ part whose poles can be cancelled and to the non-invertible part which contains the dead time and the non-cancellable poles.
 The YOULA parameter realizes the inverse of the invertible part of the process model (Fig. 9.).

 Fig. 8.
 YOULA parameterized control with IMC